Face and Neck lift

-Some of the most visible signs of aging first appear on the face.
-Although the changes appear gradually, there may come a day when you look in the mirror and decide that the face you see doesn’t reflect the way you feel about yourself.
-If you’d like to look as good as you feel, a face lift can help.
-Also known as rhytidectomy, a facelift smoothes the loose skin on your face and neck, tightens underlying tissues and removes excess fat.
-As a result, your face will appear firmer and fresher.
+As all men and women know that some of the most visible signs of aging first appear on the face and neck.
+Although the changes appear gradually, there may come a day when you look in the mirror and feel as though your appearance doesn’t reflect the way you feel about yourself.
+Fortunately, there’s a quick and easy way to look as good as you feel: a face lift or neck lift.
+Also known as rhytidectomy, a facelift tightens the loose skin on your face and neck, as well as the underlying tissues, and removes excess fat.
+A safe and common procedure for men and women today, a facelift leaves your face appearing firmer and fresher, and leaves you feeling great.

 How Is A Facelift Performed?